Call for Papers 2025

 2. Work in Progress (WIP) Papers

-Work-in-progress papers will also be considered.
-Abstracts and full Submission of this paper type MUST have a title that begins with “Work-in-Progress: paper title” with the colon separating the phrase from the remainder of the title.
+MUST have a title that begins with “Work-in-Progress: paper title” with the colon separating the phrase from the remainder of the title.
 Work‐in‐Progress submissions are for reporting on work that is still in the process of study and/or implementation for which results will not be available by the time of draft paper submission.

 Presentation type: Slide-based presentation

-3. Bring Your Own Experiment (BYOE) Papers
+3. Bring Your Own Experiment (BYOE) Submissions

 Presentation type: Live demonstration